MatiasVL/switchfully-version-control-git/30-enterprise-software-development-java/10-build-and-dependency-management/30-dependencies/dep-codelab01/README.md

         ```
 7. Something went wrong, right?
     - Something like this, to be precise: ```error: package com.google.common.collect does not exist```
-8. When compiling, we have to include all other user class files, source files,... (including external dependencies).
+8. When compiling, we have to include (put on the classpath) all other used class files, source files,... (including external dependencies).
 Since we're using classes from Guava in ```MyApplication```, we have to include the guava jar.
 We do this by using the
 ```-cp``` option (classpath) and providing its path.
     - Execute the following command: